 People are a part of nature—so we’re more ourselves when we can connect with the natural world.
-Conserving Carolina creates opportunities for people to deepen that connection.
+Conserving Carolina creates opportunities for people to strengthen that sense of connection.
 That makes conservation stronger because people will protect what they know and love.

 Trails and Recreation

 Conserving Carolina has helped create some of our region’s most treasured parks, trails, and greenways, creating places for people toe get outside.
 These include Bearwallow Mountain, Chimney Rock State Park, DuPont State Recreational Forest, Headwaters State Forest and many local parks and greenways.
-We’re also spearheading the 100-mile Hickory Nut Gorge State Trail network.
+We’re also spearheading the 130+-mile Hickory Nut Gorge State Trail network.
 In addition, we are leading the way on 50 miles of new rail trails—the Ecusta Trail and the Saluda Grade Trail.

 Summer of Service

 Conserving Carolina’s Summer of Service is an AmeriCorps program for local 17-to-19-year-olds.
 Participants explore personal growth and career directions while supporting community conservation projects, from planting a pollinator garden to building a nature playground.
 And, sometimes, they have a life changing experience.

 We’re actively working to build relationships with new partners and serve more diverse groups in our communities, as we build on our commitment to social justice.
 We appreciate the energy and ideas that spark from our work with partners such as Pathways to Parks and El Centro of Hendersonville, Tierra Fértil, and the Eastern Band of Cherokee Indians.

 We offer educational opportunities for children and adults that inspire them to explore and protect the natural world.
 Our educational offerings include:

-We host expert speakers on a wide range of environmental topics—from monarch butterflies to climate change to tree i.d.—in two regular speaker series, organized through Hendersonville Green Drinks, Landrum Library, Laughing Waters Retreat Center in Gerton, Saluda Library, and Walnut Creek Preserve.
+We host expert speakers on a wide range of environmental topics—from monarch butterflies to climate change to tree i.d.—in three regular speaker series, organized through Hendersonville Green Drinks, Landrum Library, Laughing Waters Retreat Center in Gerton, Saluda Library, and Walnut Creek Preserve.
 Find upcoming events on our calendar.

 Schools and Youth Programs

 We partner with local schools and the Boys and Girls Club of Henderson County to engage kids with nature.
 Among other activities, we lead popular field trips to Bearwallow Mountain where kids get to play and explore on the wide-open mountaintop.

 Walnut Creek Preserve